-Double click on the row corresponding to the MIB file you want to edit.
-The MIB file editor window will appear (see section "MIB File Editor" on page 55).
-Alternatively, you may double click on an error message to directly jump to that error location in the file.
+Click on the row corresponding to the MIB file you want to edit.
+The MIB file editor pane will load the file (see section "MIB File Editor" on page 61).
+You may then click on an error message below the editor to directly jump to that error location in the file.